 Principal Harp, Bertha Boynton Bean Chair

-Katherine Siochi is an internationally award-winning harp soloist and newly appointed principal harp of the Minnesota Orchestra.
-She will begin her new role at the end of December 2022, performing in the Orchestra’s New Year’s concerts.
-She serves as principal harp of the Kansas City Symphony—a role she’s held since 2019—and previously was principal harp of the Sarasota Orchestra from 2017-2019.
+Katherine Siochi is an internationally award-winning harp soloist and principal harp of the Minnesota Orchestra since December 2022.
+She previously served as principal harp of the Kansas City Symphony from 2019-2022 and was principal harp of the Sarasota Orchestra from 2017-2019.

 Siochi is the 2016 gold medalist of the USA International Harp Competition, one of the world's most prestigious harp contests.
 She has given solo concerts in Hong Kong, China, Israel, and at Lyon & Healy Hall in Chicago.
 In 2021 she released her debut solo album Nocturne on Lyon & Healy Records, which includes several of her own piano transcriptions.
 Audiences worldwide have commended Siochi not only for her virtuosity, but especially for her poetic interpretations, sensitive musicianship and innate sense of timing.